2018 GMC Sierra 1500 4WD Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 GMC 1500 Prices - How Much is a Sierra 1500 4WD?

-To avoid overpaying on a new GMC Sierra 1500 4WD, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new GMC Sierra 1500 4WD, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Formula for Calculating Dealer Cost: